QED1224/Toontown-Resources/README.md

   * Loopy Loopengloop, a 5 star Squirt SOS card.
 This SOS Toon uses a Geyser, and deals 115 damage to all cogs.
   * These two cards do not receive Lure knockback bonus damage.

 -On the May 16th, 2017 update, the C.E.O. now attacks in a randomly scheduled order.
-It is unknown what changes this entails to how the C.E.O. will use his attacks, or how it will determine which Toons to target.
+Instead of using the process listed in C.E.O. #1, the C.E.O. creates a randomly scheduled list of attacks, which it will then exhaust before creating a new list.
+No change has been made to how the C.E.O. decides which toon to attack.